ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 ![Topology](images/p-p_classic_private_ip_routing2.png "Diagram showing the cloud service models"){: caption="Figure 1.
 Network topology of RMM and bare metal migration" caption-side="bottom"}

+This architecture diagram is applicable for bare metal to virtual server and virtual server to virtual server scenarios.
+{: note}

 ## Before you begin
 {: #p-p-migration-bare-metal-supported-topology}